vele616/monorepo/packages/jobboard/website/content/senior-fullstack-engineer-dashboard-auth0-MtnEK.md

 *   Enjoy crafting front end developer tools
 *   Have experience engineering web application, working closely to the front-end
 *   Are familiar with NodeJS and RESTful APIs
-*   Have a deep understanding of JavaScript and TypeScriptAre comfortable writing semantic HTML and responsive CSS
+*   Have a deep understanding of JavaScript and TypeScript Are comfortable writing semantic HTML and responsive CSS
 *   Have attention to detail and make user experience a top priority
 *   Are able to balance idealism and pragmatism in a dynamic work environment
 *   Possess self-management skills with a continuous improvement mindset